Travel and Lifestyle blog

 Try to include a walk through the Brooklyn Bridge before your visit ends.
 Also include a visit to Times Square, especially at night.
 For a relaxing change of pace away from the bustle of the city, explore Central Park or walk through the Greenwich and West villages.

 NYC is home to many world-class museums and amazing art galleries.
-Even if you’re not a museum person, it’s worth to add a few interesting museums to your New York itinerary!
-One of the must see museums in the Metropolitan Museum of Art (Met), where you can see more than 2 million artworks covering 5,000 years of world history.
+Even if you’re not a museum person, it’s worth adding a few interesting museums to your New York itinerary!

 The American Museum of Natural History is one of the world’s greatest natural history museums.
-The museum is dedicated to exploring human cultures, the natural world and the known universe and it’s a real fascinating visit, especially if you’re traveling with kids.
-Another great museums to visit in NYC are the Museum of Modern Art (MoMA), the Intrepid Sea, Air & Space Museum and the 9/11 Memorial and Museum.
+The museum is dedicated to exploring human cultures, the natural world, and the known universe and it’s a really fascinating visit, especially if you’re traveling with kids.

 The Madison Square Garden is home to the New York Knicks (NBA) and the New York Rangers (NHL).
 The gardens also host many sporting events such as boxing, cycling, wrestling, baseball, and ice shows.